 Simultaneous interpretation for this session is funded in part by the Government of Canada.

-- 6:30pm: Indigenous Walking Tour: Monuments of Parliament Hill (Leaving from the National Arts Centre.
-Cost: $20 per person, to be paid in cash to the host on the night.
+- 6:30pm: Indigenous Walking Tour: Monuments of Parliament Hill (Leaving from the National Arts Centre).

 9pm A conversation over drinks, hosted by OC’s Advocacy Committee